HamishPierpont/stepik-code/README.md

 ### How does Stepik test student code?
-When a student types code into the Stepik frontend and hits “Submit”, their code is pasted into the C++ source file outlined in "Languages & Templates.
+When a student types code into the Stepik frontend and hits “Submit”, their code is pasted into the C++ source file outlined in "Languages & Templates".
 This file contains a main method.
 This source file is compiled on Stepik’s remote server.
-Immediately after this, the stepik backend written in Python will use the `generate` function to produce a series of test cases.
+Immediately after this, the Stepik backend written in Python will use the `generate` function to produce a series of test cases.
 These test cases will be combined with any test cases in the frontend (with the frontend test case(s) first and the backend test case(s) second) and then fed, one-by-one, as (standard) input to the executable.
 The executable